 If, under the provisions of T.C.A. § 67-5-1008(d)(1), only a portion of a parcel is subject to rollback taxes, the assessor must apportion the assessment of the parcel on the first tax roll prepared after the taxes become payable, and enter the apportioned amount attributable to that portion as a separately assessed parcel on the tax roll.
 Apportionment will be made for each of the years to which the rollback taxes apply.2

 The rollback taxes due as the result of disqualification or withdrawal of the land from classification are the tax savings calculated under T.C.A. § 67-5-1008(d).
-When the assessor determines that there is liability for rollback taxes, the assessor gives written notice to the county trustee identifying the basis of the rollback taxes and the person the assessor finds to be responsible for payment.
-The assessor must also provide a copy of the notice to the responsible person.
-Rollback taxes are payable from the date written notice is provided by the assessor, but are not delinquent until March 1 of the following year.
-Rollback taxes are a first lien on the disqualified property in the same manner as other property taxes, and are also a personal responsibility of the current owner or seller of the land.
-Liability for rollback taxes may be appealed to the state board of equalization by March 1 of the year following the notice by the assessor.
+Rollback taxes shall be payable from the date written notice is provided by the assessor, but shall not be delinquent until March 1 of the following year.
+When the assessor determines there is liability for rollback taxes, the assessor shall give written notice to the tax collecting official identifying the basis of the rollback taxes and the person the assessor finds to be responsible for payment, and the assessor shall provide a copy of the notice to the responsible person.
+Rollback taxes shall be a first lien on the disqualified property in the same manner as other property taxes, and shall also be a personal responsibility of the current owner or seller of the land as provided in this part.
+The assessor may void the rollback assessment, if it determined that the assessment was imposed in error.
+Liability for rollback taxes, but not property values, may be appealed to the state board of equalization by March 1 of the year following the notice by the assessor.
 Property values fixing the amount of rollback taxes may only be appealed as otherwise provided by law.3

 If land that is classified under the Greenbelt Law as agricultural, forest, or open space land (or any portion thereof) is converted to a use other than those stipulated in the statute by virtue of a taking by eminent domain or other involuntary proceeding, except a tax sale, the land (or any portion thereof) involuntarily converted to another use is not subject to rollback taxes by the landowner, and the agency or body doing the taking will be liable for the rollback taxes.
 Property transferred and converted to an exempt or nonqualifying use shall be considered to have been converted involuntarily if the transferee or an agent for the transferee sought the transfer and had power of eminent domain.4